bibarzgoogle/microbit-tutorials/egg_catcher/README.md

 ## 8. Challenges:
 - Add a score variable that increases for each egg you catch.
 When the egg falls, display the score and set it back to zero.
+- How can you control the speed of the falling egg?
+Can you make it so that each egg falls at a different speed?
 - (Harder) Add a proper start and end screen: before the game starts, display a title and wait for a button press.
 When the game ends, display the score and wait for a button press to start again.
 You will probably need additional variables.